-Fields Description time.
-Delete before Insert Enables users to delete statement to be added to the update procedure before any update or insert statement.
-Truncate Performs a DDL operation to delete all records from a table, rather than a predicate based DML operation to delete individual rows.
-This option is automatically enabled when Delete before Insert is enabled, but can be deactivated separately.
-Include Update Statement Enables users to include an update statement in the procedure to update changing rows in the table.
+Fields Description Statement the table.
 Update Changed Rows Only Enables users to use change detection to work out what rows require updating.
 Update Hint Enables users to enter a default database hint to be used in the UPDATE statement.
 This option is available for SQL Server and Oracle only.
 Oracle default hint is APPEND.
 SQL Server default hint is TABLOCK.
-Include Insert Statement Enables users to include an insert statement in the procedure to insert new rows in the table.
+SQL Server Include Insert Statement Enables users to include an insert statement in the procedure to insert new rows in the table.
 Insert New Rows Only Enables users to use change detection to work out what rows require inserting.
 Insert Hint Enables users to enter a default database hint to be used in the INSERT statement.
 This option is available for SQL Server and Oracle only.
 Oracle default hint is APPEND.
 SQL Server default hint is TABLOCK.
 Include Merge Statement Enables users to include a merge statement in the procedure to merge new/changed rows in the table.
 Merge New/Changed Rows Only Enables users to use change detection to interpret which rows require merging.
 Merge Hint Enables users to enter a default database hint to be used in the MERGE statement.
 This option is available for SQL Server and Oracle only.
 Oracle default hint is APPEND.
 SQL Server default hint is TABLOCK.